 - 5.1.2 The information required by the Board on recertification will, in particular, depend on: - (a) whether the Contingent Asset itself has been amended since the previous submission; - (b) whether the scheme's Contingent Asset position in general has changed; and - (c) whether any documents are specified in the Determination and Contingent Asset Appendix as being required on recertification (such as an updated valuation). - 5.1.3 If the Contingent Asset is to be amended, trustees should record this in the usual accepted form (namely, a deed of amendment).
-Re-executing the agreement will be regarded as a new Contingent Asset submission (and, if executed on or after 18 January 2018, will be required to be on the new standard form), not an amendment to the previous Contingent Asset, and all the requirements for a new Contingent Asset will need to be met. - 5.1.4 Rules G2.6 and G2.7 of the Determination provide further details about the recognition of existing Contingent Assets for levy year 2019/20.
-Specific details about the recertification requirements can be found at paragraphs 25 43 of the Contingent Asset Appendix. - 5.1.5 Where the Contingent Asset has been amended, or where any other documents are being provided to the Board, a certified copy of the amended Contingent Asset agreement along with a copy of the recertification certificate itself and any relevant supporting documents, should be posted to the Board at the address given at paragraph 4.2.3 above.
-As with new Contingent Assets, the deadline for submission is no later than 5:00pm on 31 March 2020. - 5.1.6 Subsequent changes to the matters contained within the certificate should be notified to the Board as per paragraph 4.6.1 above. - 5.2 Legal opinion - 5.2.1 A new or revised formal legal opinion is not generally necessary, but trustees should provide one if they think the legal position may have changed since the original opinion was given such as might prevent the trustees from giving the relevant certifications on Exchange unless the opinion is updated.
-For example, if a Type A guarantor is replaced, a new opinion dealing with the capacity of the new guarantor to enter into the agreement will be necessary. - 5.2.2 The Board will accept a "short-form" new opinion which refreshes and refers to the previous opinion. - 5.3 Re-execution Requirement for Type As and Bs with fixed cap elements - 5.3.1 Where the Re-execution Requirement applies (see paragraph 4(16) of the Contingent Asset Appendix), the starting point is that schemes should consider the Contingent Asset afresh - so that trustees along with their advisers can satisfy themselves that the Contingent Asset affords them and the Board with the same protection.
-For those Contingent Assets where the parties have amended the standard form to include a "higher of" liability cap (where one of the caps is an acceptable cap in the PPF standard form), we do not regard the Reexecution Requirement as applying unless the PPF- compliant cap is a fixed cap.
+Re-executing the agreement will be regarded as a new Contingent Asset submission (and, if executed on or after 18 January 2018, will be required to be on the new standard form), not an amendment to the previous Contingent Asset, and all the requirements for a new Contingent Asset will need to be met. - 5.1.4 Rules G2.6 and G2.7 of the Determination provide further details about the recognition of existing Contingent Assets for levy year 2021/22.
+Specific details about the recertification requirements can be found at paragraphs 25 - 43 of the Contingent Asset Appendix.